Nigeria went into the October international break with their World Cup hopes hanging by a thread.

 Can Nigeria still qualify for World Cup 2026?

-The Super Eagles defeated Gabon 4-1 in the semifinal on November 13, so they will now contest a final three days later in Morocco against DR Congo, who beat Cameroon in the other semifinal.
+The Super Eagles defeated Gabon 4-1 in the semifinal on November 13 to set up a showdown with DR Congo, who beat Cameroon in the other semifinal.

 MORE: What did Atalanta pay for Ademola Lookman?